Tour the Wodehouse Karst Side Trail

 Photos © Stew Hilts

-On May 13th this spring, the new Wodehouse Karst Side Trail will be officially opened.
+The new Wodehouse Karst Side Trail was officially opened this spring.
 From the entrance on the 7th Line just south of the hamlet of Wodehouse, a visitor will be able to walk past the old homestead and barn foundations, past the group of sinkholes where Wodehouse Creek disappears, and down the Niagara Escarpment slopes to the main Bruce Trail where the water reappears in the Kimberley Springs that feed Bill’s Creek.

 It’s a fascinating geological site, certainly one of the most interesting examples of karst topography in Canada.
 The trail has been developed through collaboration of the Beaver Valley Bruce Trail Club, the Friends of the Kimberley Forest, the Grey-Sauble Conservation Authority (GSCA), and the Ministry of Natural Resources and Forestry (MNRF); it is marked and will be managed as a side trail of the Bruce Trail, with those familiar blue blazes.

 From the entrance, the trail heads up onto a ridge and south, then turns an abrupt left to head east along an old fencerow of the former farm.
 As you descend to the low point, you pass the old barn foundation on your left, just where a major infestation of Garlic Mustard occurs!
 This barn was removed in the 1920s, and the lumber used elsewhere but the jumbled rocks of the foundation remain.
 Through the low point you head up hill again, and just where the trail turns sharply left on top of the hill, you can see the small depression on your right that is the cellar of the old log cabin.
 Just a bit of rock wall remains visible.
 Completely surrounded by an unusual cluster of Black Locust trees.